2020 Ditrău xenophobic incident: January

-Ditrói Pékség, in Ditrău, is a bakery built with funds from the European Community in need of additional human resources at the time.
+Ditrói Pékség, in Ditrău, is a bakery built with funds from the European Community, which was in need of additional human resources at the time.
 Then, of the over 90 employees, only 18 were locals from Ditrău.
 Since the bakery's employers were unable to find new workers in the Harghita County or nearby counties, they decided to hire workers from abroad.
 Therefore, the bakery legally hired a baker from Hungary in 2019 and in January 2020, two bakers from Sri Lanka.
 One of them is Welgamage Don Prasanna Piumal, a 22-year-old Catholic, and the other is Amarashinga Archchilag Mahinda, a 48-year-old Buddhist.
 Both are of Sinhalese ethnicity.
 Further, the company announced its intention to hire another Sri Lankan and four persons from Nepal.

-Almost two weeks after the engagement of the two Sri Lankan bakers by the company in question, their presence led to a riot of a part of the community in Ditrău, which saw them as a threat to the village.
+Almost two weeks after the employment of the two Sri Lankan bakers by the company in question, their presence led to a riot of a part of the community in Ditrău, which saw them as a threat to the village.
 The atmosphere of intolerance soon turned to exclusion and xenophobia.
 According to parishioners of the village, on 26 January, a Roman Catholic chaplain warned of the danger associated with the arrival of "strangers".
-The chaplain appealed to the population to ask the mayor of the commune of Ditrău to resolve the created situation.
+The chaplain appealed to the population to ask the mayor of the commune of Ditrău to solve the problem.

 On 27 January, a Facebook group with the name Migráns mentes ditrot akarunk ("We want a Ditrău without migrants") was created.
-For two days, in the discussions carried out on the platform, nationalist and racist threats were targeted to the Sri Lankan employees and the bakery owners.
+For two days, in the discussions carried out on the platform, nationalist and racist threats were made at the Sri Lankan employees and the bakery owners.
 After becoming the spokesperson of the protesters, the chaplain organized a demonstration on 29 January in front of the town hall with around 200 locals.
 Among their reasons, they said that they were afraid of the emergence of "a wave of migrants", which would impose their culture and endanger the safety of the locals.